What New Media’s Growth Means for Startup Tech PR

 Founder/Executive-led Storytelling

 Champion your own vision, stories and insights.
 CEOs (and those supporting them) are generating real momentum doing their own bidding on LinkedIn (plus branded content series, to a degree) and other community/distribution channels.
-Fortune summed it up well, declaring that “social media is reshaping leadership.”
-And this often builds authority that helps with press and speaking opps.

-Even though you retain total control over what’s posted, creating reach and resonance with your audience requires 1) intentionality, aka it’s guided by an objective, strategy, ownable narrative and conversation pillars and 2) powerful delivery, whether through a trademark style/format or very compelling POVs/copywriting.
+Even though you retain total control over what’s posted, creating resonance with your audience requires 1) intentionality, aka it’s guided by an objective, strategy, ownable narrative and conversation pillars and 2) powerful delivery, whether through a trademark style/format or very compelling POVs/copywriting.
 Consistency is also key.

 Modernizing Traditional Media Strategies

-Yes, I’ve just spent time lauding the emergence of new media and direct channels for PR.
+Yes, we’ve just spent time lauding the emergence of new media and direct channels for PR.
 Yes, trust in traditional media is waning, by the numbers.
 That said, earned coverage remains irreplaceable.
 We see its impact in our program measurement and our clients consistently share non-attributable impact (pings from customers, prospects, investors, employees, partners when coverage hits).

-These legacy outlets still retain credibility (and a reach) that most tech companies likely can’t get through owned or new media alone.
-So, reaching traditional media remains a core focus for us at SHIFT.
-However, we (and all other communicators) have had to get more creative to secure it.
+However, we (and all communicators) have had to get more creative to secure it.
 That means custom-building assets and data for press, upleveling spokespeople's thought leadership and better connecting company stories/POVs to major news events.

 Working across all of these channels while understanding their nuances and role in B2B tech PR strategies, is what will develop strong market positioning, sustainable visibility and outcomes.
 Ignore one, old or new, at your own peril.